42Crunch/api-security-audit-action/README.md

 You can fine-tune this behavior by specifying specific parts of the repository or filename masks to include or exclude in the search.
 You can even disable discovery completely and instead list specific API files to check and map them to APIs in the 42Crunch platform.
 This is done by using the corresponding setting in the 42c_conf.yaml file that you can put in the root of the repository.
 See these advanced examples [here](https://github.com/42Crunch/resources/tree/master/cicd/42c-conf-examples).

+All discovered APIs are uploaded to an API collection in 42Crunch Platform.
+The action uses the environment variable `GITHUB_REPOSITORY` and `GITHUB_REF` to show the repository and the branch name from where the API collection originated from.
+During the subsequent action runs, the APIs in the collection are kept in sync with the changes in your repository.

 ## Use in CI/CD to Block Security Issues

 Add this action to your CI/CD workflows in GitHub and have it fail on insecure API definitions.